khanshaun/cool-new-project/README.md

 cool-new-project
 ================
-this is a project for Digital Literacy Class
+This is a project for Digital Literacy Class